ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 * Site-specific password reset forms and e-mails: users are no longer redirected to the admin backend to create a new password
 * Custom Log out link that does not redirect to admin backend
 * Ability to hide features (e.g. search form) from anonymous user
+* Full compatibility with module UserNames to allow the use of username identifiers on your sites: https://github.com/ManOnDaMoon/omeka-s-module-UserNames
 * Built-in EN and FR localization

 ### Restrict access of public sites

-The RestrictedSites module changes the way users access public sites of your choice.
+The RestrictedSites module changes the way users access the public sites of your choice.
 On a standard Omeka-S configuration, all public sites are open to visitors.
-Private sites, on the contrary, are hidden to the public eye and users must login to the administration backend before navigating a private site homepage.
+Private sites, on the contrary, are hidden to the public eye and users must login first on the administration backend before navigating a private site homepage.

-The RestrictedSites module merely provides a shortcut action to login directly on a site.
+The RestrictedSites module provides a shortcut to login directly on a site.
+Additionnally, it handles all of user authentication tasks from within the site: password creation, password request, logout.
+Finally, activation and password resets email can point to the default site of your installation.

-Please note that this module does not change the behavior for Private sites, nor the one of the Omeka-S API.
+Please note that this module does not change the behavior for Private sites, nor the one of the Omeka-S API (public content on restricted sites will still be visible using the API).

 #### How to enable the feature on a site